spujadas/elk-docker/README.md

 ### Linking a Docker container to the ELK container <a name="linking-containers"></a>

-If you want to forward logs from a local Docker container to the ELK container, then you need to link the two containers.
+If you want to forward logs from a Docker container to the ELK container, then you need to link the two containers.

+**Note** – The log-emitting Docker container must have a Logstash forwarder agent running in it for this to work.

 First of all, give the ELK container a name (e.g. `elk`) using the `--name` option:

 	$ sudo docker run -p 5601:5601 -p 9200:9200 -p 5000:5000 -it --name elk sebp/elk

-Then start the log-emitting container with the `--link` option:
+Then start the log-emitting container with the `--link` option (replacing `your/image` with the name of the Logstash-forwarder-enabled image you're forwarding logs from):

-	$ sudo docker run -p 80:80 -it --link elk:elk sebp/nginx
+	$ sudo docker run -p 80:80 -it --link elk:elk your/image

 From the perspective of the log emitting container, the ELK container is now known as `elk`, which is the hostname to be used in the `logstash-forwarder` configuration file.

-With Compose here's what example entries for a (locally built log-generating) nginx container and an ELK container might look like in the `docker-compose.yml` file.
+With Compose here's what example entries for a (locally built log-generating) container and an ELK container might look like in the `docker-compose.yml` file.

-	nginx:
-	  build: nginx
+	yourapp:
+	  image: your/image
 	  ports:
 	    - "80:80"
 	  links: